AashishBanwari/Amazon_Power_BI_Dashboard/README.md

 •	This page provides in-depth information about specific products, allowing to delve into detailed product attributes and performance metrics.

-•	Users can delve into specific product details to gain deeper insights.
+•	Stakeholders can delve into specific product details to gain deeper insights.

 ![Product Details Page 3](https://github.com/AashishBanwari/Amazon_Power_BI_Dashboard/assets/130801409/64e15600-a4bc-4796-a4ac-152a1192a569)